 Kaiser Foundation Health Plan, Inc. (KFHP) has established a national account to enable the Employers to act as a national purchaser of health care benefits.
-The parties agree that discussions concerning any changes in benefits or benefit coverage contemplated by KFHP.
-Inc. should be joint and should be initiated no less than six months prior to the effective date of any proposed changes, and that such discussions should be concluded no less than three months prior to the effective date.
+The parties agree that discussions concerning any changes in benefits or benefit coverage contemplated by KFHP, Inc. should be joint and should be initiated no less than six months prior to the effective date of any proposed changes, and that such discussions should be concluded no less than three months prior to the effective date.

-B. HEALTH AND WELFARE The parties agree that eligible employees covered by this Agreement shall be covered by the Basic Plan.
-The Basic Plan shall be based on a "Kaiser Foundation Health Plan Traditional HMO Plan."
+The parties agree that eligible employees covered by this Agreement shall be covered by the basic plan.
+The basic plan shall be based on a "Kaiser Foundation Health Plan Traditional HMO Plan."
 While the parties understand that some variation in benefits may be necessary, the intent is to achieve national uniformity where possible.
-The Basic Plan shall include outpatient and hospital and other services in addition to the following features:
+The basic plan shall include outpatient and hospital and other services in addition to the following features:

-- " dispensed prescription drugs for up to 100 days/three months for maintenance medications, barring state statutory or other legal or technical barriers: - " 100 percent allocation for Colorado mid-level option of the Flexible Benefits Plan; - " dependents (spouse, domestic partner, unmarried children up to 25, special dependents); and - " Durable Medical Equipment (DME).
+- " dispensed prescription drugs for up to 100 days/three months for maintenance medications, barring state statutory or other legal or technical barriers; - " 100 percent allocation for Colorado midlevel option of the flexible benefits plan; - " dependents (spouse, domestic partner, children up to 26, special dependents); and - " durable medical equipment (DME).

-On or after January 1, 2006, the Plan covering employees in the Northern California region will include a \$5 office visit co-pay.
+On or after January 1, 2006, the plan covering employees in the Northern California region will include a \$5 office visit co-pay.